Joseph Van Mieghem, DDS

-Family Dentists located in Lynnwood, WA
+Family Dentist located in Lynnwood, WA

 For children, going to the dentist can be a frightening experience.
-At Lee and Van Mieghem DDS in Lynnwood, Washington, the expert team of providers and staff know that kids need special treatment.
+At Joseph Van Mieghem DDS in Lynnwood, Washington, the expert team of providers and staff know that kids need special treatment.
 Whether it’s a routine cleaning or a more complicated procedure, rest assured that your child is in good hands and will leave happy.

 Pediatric Dentistry Q&A